-- Provide a generational reinvestment in the Salisbury City Centre of Council's core civic, administration and customer service facilities (including library). - Activate and enhance Little Para Linear Trail. - Consolidate and enhance Bowling and Oval facilities as the key active recreational node. - Provide a community focus around a town square as an iconic focal point within the heart of the retail precinct - around John Street / Church Street precinct.
+- Upgrade the Salisbury Interchange - Provide a generational reinvestment in the Salisbury City Centre of Council's core service facilities - Activate and enhance the Little Para Linear Trail. - Eenhance the Salisbury Oval precinct and Salisbury Recreation Precincts as the key active recreational nodes. - Provide a community focus around the Civic Square as an iconic focal point within the heart of the retail precinct - around John Street / Church Street precinct.